dart-lang/site-www/src/_guides/get-started.md

 ---
 title: Get Started
-description: "A guide to getting started with Dart."
+description: A guide to getting started with Dart.
 toc: false
 ---